ekoka/vino/README.md

 1- declare a primitive type for the `user_id` field of the object.
 The primitive declaration opens a context specific to that value.
 Within that context a number of processing declaration are specified.
 The value is *not required*, which in Vino's parlance means that it absent from the data being validated.
 If present, it must pass the uuid check.

+2- declare a primitive type for the `username`.
+This field is required, which means that it cannot be *missing* from the submitted data.
+It must either be `null` or a string.
+If a string, it will be stripped from whitespaces.
+If `null` it will not be rejected.
+If an empty string, it will not be allowed.
+A few things to note about this case:
+    - First, Vino makes a clear distinction between data that is *missing* (i.e. absent from the submitted lump), data that is `null`, and data that is *empty* (e.g. empty string, empty array, empty object).
+More on this in later sections.
+    - Second, the type checkers provided directly by Vino (you can provide your own), such as the `string` type checker above, typically allow `null` as a valid value.
+That is, when checking if a value is a string, if it's `null` it will pass the check.
+The rationale here is that since you can combine the type check with another more explicit processor to handle `null`, such as `isnull` or `rejectnull`, it makes sense to allow it in the type checks, as it offers more granularity and more control.
+    - Finally, observe that the marshalling processor `strip` only modifies strings.
+If something is not a string, it does nothing and simply returns the value it received.
+Vino's own marshalling processors typically do not raise errors, they simply apply their modification to the data that they're designed to modify.
+Of course, you're free to handle things differently in your own processors, Vino does not enforce a particular philosophy.

-2- we declare a schema for the *user_id* field. primitive values with some sane defaults.
+2- declare a schema for the *user_id* field. primitive values with some sane defaults.
 That declaration will be reused later for data with similar base requirements.
 In this case we specify that a value is required and some data should be provided during validation otherwise it will fail; it must be of string type or can be set to None (Vino makes a clear distinction between a value that is *missing* (unspecified) and a value set to `None`), if set to a string it will be stripped of whitespaces on both ends, it must not be set to an empty value (Vino does not consider *missing* or `None` values to be empty.
 Empty values are empty strings, objects, or arrays)

 1-  similar to the previous declaration, except that now the value is not required.
 So if the data is not provided, no error is raised.
 Validation simply ends on this specific schema and moves on to the next, if any (you could alternately declare a `default` or a fail-safe to run on a processor in the advent it should fail, which would then allow the validation to continue.
 More on this later.)
 2- declaration of an Object schema.